decentraland/adr/content/ADR-145-pick-realm-v2.md

 _The average workload is 10k realm picks per day._

 In light of the service being allocated on the server-side going forward, it is imperative to implement a fallback mechanism on the client-side for situations where the service may be unavailable at certain times.
 This desirable feature would allow for connecting to the most suitable node based on specific user and rule criteria.
 In the event that the service is unavailable, the client would then redirect the user to any available node using a Round Robin algorithm, ensuring uninterrupted access to Decentraland.

+The service will continue to operate as it currently does, returning the most suitable node based on specific user and rule criteria, if it is reachable.
+However, in case there are no eligible Catalyst nodes based on the given context, the service will utilize a Round-Robin algorithm to select any available node.

 ## Specification